great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/how_to_add_support_for_the_auto_initializing_framework_to_a_custom_expectation.md

 ---
-title: How to add support for the auto-initializing framework to a custom Expectation
+title: Add support for the auto-initializing framework to a custom Expectation
 ---
 import Prerequisites from '../creating_custom_expectations/components/prerequisites.jsx'